containers/bootc/docs/install.md

 ### Injecting configuration into a custom image

-But a new super-power with `bootc` is that you can also easily instead create a derived container that injects your desired configuration, alongside any additional executable code (packages, etc).
+But a new super-power with `bootc` is that you can also easily create a derived container that injects your desired configuration, alongside any additional executable code (binaries, packages, scripts, etc).

-The expectation is that most operating systems will be designed such that user state i.e. `/root` and `/home` will be on a separate persistent data store.
+The expectation is that most operating systems will be designed such that user state i.e. `/root` and `/home` will be on a separate, persistent data store.
 For example, in the default ostree model, `/root` is `/var/roothome` and `/home` is `/var/home`.
 Content in `/var` cannot be shipped in the image - it is per machine state.